Back to Blog

 You need to do a sh!t-ton of laundry.
 Definitely wash

-- Also, you can bag things for 3 days.
-After 3 days of not feeding on blood, they will die.
+• Also, you can bag things (like stuffies or sofa pillows) for 3 days.
+After 3 days of not feeding on human blood, the bugs will die.

 Do the comb-through every day for the next 10 days to prevent reinfestation.